 Understand brackets, dashes or commas for parenthesis in relative clauses (and other constructions).
 To use commas within sentences for clarity.
-Composition: Identify audience and purpose, selecting appropriate form and use other similar writing as model Note and develop initial ideas, drawing on reading and research where necessary In writing narratives, consider how authors have developed characters and settings in what pupils have read, listened and seen performed Select appropriate grammar and vocab, understanding how such choices can change and enhance meaning Use a wide range of devices to build cohesion within and across paragraphs Understand how relative clauses can contribute to cohesion.
-Precis longer paragraphs In narratives, describe settings, characters and atmosphere and integrate dialogue to convey character and advance the action Use further organisational and presentational devices to structure text and guide the reader (e.g. headings, bullet points, underlining).
-Assess the effectiveness of their own and others' writing Propose changes to grammar, vocab and punctuation to enhance effects and clarify meaning Ensure the consistent and correct use of tense throughout a piece of writing Ensure to correct subject and verb agreement when using singular and plural, distinguishing between the languages of speech and writing and choosing the appropriate register.
-Proof read for spelling and punctuation errors Perform their own compositions, using appropriate intonation, volume, and movement so that meaning is clear Understand and use a range of devices for cohesion within and across paragraphs: noun references, pronouns, adverbials and tense choices.
+Composition: Identify audience and purpose, selecting appropriate form and use other similar writing as model Note and develop initial ideas, drawing on reading and research where necessary In writing narratives, consider how authors have developed characters and settings in what pupils have read, listened and seen performed Select appropriate grammar and vocab, understanding how such choices can change and enhance meaning • Use a wide range of devices to build cohesion within and across paragraphs • Understand how relative clauses can contribute to cohesion. • Precis longer paragraphs • In narratives, describe settings, characters and atmosphere and integrate dialogue to convey character and advance the action • Use further organisational and presentational devices to structure text and guide the reader (e.g. headings, bullet points, underlining). • Assess the effectiveness of their own and others' writing Propose changes to grammar, vocab and punctuation to enhance effects and clarify meaning • Ensure the consistent and correct use of tense throughor.
+Ensure correct subject and verb agreement when using singular and plural, distinguishing between the languages of speech and writing and choosing the ap Proof read for spelling and punctuation errors • Perform their own compositions, using appropriate intonation, volume, and movement so that meaning is cle Understand and use a range of devices for cohesion within and across paragraphs: noun references, pronouns, adverbials and tense choices.
+Greater Depth: Reader to Writer: Independently note and develop ideas from reading and research Apply strategies used by published authors in narrative and in nonfiction - modified for own purpose of writing • To be able to use fronted adverbials to link across and within paragraphs • To be able to use conjunctions/prepositions and adverbs for cohesion and meaning/purpose • To be able to use technical vocabulary • To be able to use a range of strategies to talk about the same thing to avoid repetition (name, pronoun, descriptive phrase) and increase cohesion • To be able to use contractions • To have a concise use of dialogue to show character • In persuasive writing, to use modal verbs for degree of possibility • To ensure standard English is applied to all writing unless for specific effect • To be able to use simple tenses accurately and consistently, e.g. without slipping into present tense when writing in past tense • To be able to use and can identify present perfect and past perfect appropriately To be able to edit to show that pupil displays a 'conscious level' of control (Chat Time/peer editing to support this) To have a balanced use of higher-level vocabulary choices with consideration to the reader To remove words/phrases/sentences in writing that do not add to the overall effect of writing To be able to use conjunctions/prepositions and adverbs in the middle and start of sentences To have varied clause order in dialogue To accurately select sentence types for the text type from Year 5 and below To ensure relative clauses / parenthesis are consistently accurately punctuated To be able to use speech and reporting clauses To be able to accurately use plural and possessive apostrophes To be able to punctuation of all sentence types (Y5 and below) is consistently accurate To be able to proof-read for punctuation errors and amends independently ut a piece of writing • appropriate register. • lear Tier 2 Vocabulary